joelstrohmeier/website/src/blog/guide-to-accessibility-audit.md

 You also need to consider whether it is better for them to access your pre-live (test?) environment or live.

-Youn should also work with your auditor to ensure they have all necessary log-in or user credentials to access the content and components that are in scope and that they can complete all necessary tasks or goals.
+You should also work with your auditor to ensure they have all necessary log-in or user credentials to access the content and components that are in scope and that they can complete all necessary tasks or goals.

 If there are any transactional aspects to your website, have or can you, provide dummy payment details?

 ## Reporting outputs

-A strong report often contains:
+A strong audit report often contains:

 - executive summary for stakeholders
 - detailed issue log for delivery teams